sweetie-bot-project/sweetie_bot_logger/sweetie_bot_logger/README.md

        log(Logger::INFO) << "I'm GREAT and POWERFULL LOGEER!" << Logger::endl;

+   Great and Powerfull Logger generously creates categories for you (despite generosity is clearly not its element).
    Log is flushed by `Logger::endl` manipulator, `RTT::Logger` maipulators are also supported.
 See `LoggerTest` for example.

-   And remember!
-Great and Powerfull Logger *never creats categories*.
-It is simply beneath her.

 Usage
 -----